Why do I get neck pain after sleeping?

 Exercise 3: Next, standing straight again, look over your right shoulder and hold firm for 10 seconds, then your left shoulder for 10.
 Repeat this 3 times.
 You'll notice more of a pulling or pinching sensation on one side more than the other, which shows you've targeted the muscle knot responsible.

-Exercise 5: Finally, while sitting straight, jut your head forward and hold for 10, then all the way back and hold for 10.
+Exercise 5: Finally, while sitting straight, extend your head forward and hold for 10, then all the way back and hold for 10.
 Repeat another 5 times and that's your 10 minutes done.

 How can I relieve neck tension in pregnancy?

-If you're pregnant and suffer the usual aches and pains, you must take practical steps to address it because taking pain killers isn't an option.
+If you're pregnant and suffer the usual aches and pains, you must take practical steps to address it because taking pain killers isn't an ideal or long-term option.

 Lower back pain and sciatica are often greatly relieved when the lower spine is 'opened up'.
 The simplest way to do this is to pop a couple of pillows under the knees if you prefer sleeping on your back, or between the knees if sleeping on your side.
 If you are then able to find the perfect neck pillow, you should find that any neck pain also resolves itself.